Abigail Taylor, Psy.D.

 Clinical and Forensic Psychologist

-Abigail Taylor is a licensed clinical psychologist located in Little Rock, Arkansas who has joined the team at Expert Psychological Evaluations, where she provides psychological evaluations to address various referral questions, including assessment of parental fitness and other specialized family law evaluations.
+Abigail Taylor is a licensed clinical psychologist located in Little Rock, Arkansas.
+At Expert Psychological Evaluations, she provides psychological evaluations to address various referral questions, including assessment of parental fitness and other specialized family law evaluations.
+She is also a member of the postdoctoral fellowship in forensic psychology faculty.

 Dr. Taylor has conducted evaluations for individuals referred through the Florida Guardian ad Litem Program.
 She was also employed by a forensic neuropsychologist to assist with social investigations (formerly referred to as child custody evaluations).
 Dr. Taylor later sought additional, intensive training at the highly esteemed Psychological Affiliates practice in Orlando, Florida.
 There, she assisted in conducting social investigations and independently conducted parental fitness and psychosexual evaluations, conducting well over 100 psychological evaluations of children, parents, and other caretakers.